AmplOS2/AmplOS2/README.md

 `inline` and those are simply not in Rust.

 ## Why not Adscript?
 Adscript is cool, but it isn't stable yet.
+Actually it will never be stable, because it won't be developed a lot further.

+## Why not Carp?
+Carp will probably be used in a few places. **Maybe** even the kernel.
+Its advantages in that code just aren't obvious enough to justify the hassle.

-Once it is, it will be used in a few places.
+But it will be used in a few programs, libraries, whatever.

-It probably won't make it into the kernel for quite a while, because we need stable APIs for cross-compilation and all of the other hacks that we are using.
+But we really have to convince the Carp team to reimplement the compiler in a more portable language than Haskell, preferably C or C++, maybe Rust.

 ## TODO / Roadmap
 AmplOS already does some great things, but there's still a lot to do: